 Unfortunately, the European Commission has still not followed up on this, and a draft regulation is still pending.

 What does the Coolproducts campaign want?

-- We also see the benefit of having end user information requirements such as information on the benefits of longer life batteries, optimal operating conditions and battery checking and monitoring.
+Additional end user information requirements, such as information on the benefits of longer life batteries, optimal operating conditions, and battery checking and monitoring;